alejotoro-o/payload-real-time/README.md

 - `collections`: Define which collections should emit real-time events.
 For each collection, you can specify:

     - `events`: Limit which operations trigger events.
 Use `'create'`, `'update'`, or both.
 If omitted, all operations will emit.
-    - `room`: A function that receives the document and returns a room string.
+    - `room`: A function that receives the resulting document, the operation being performed in the collection and the previous document; the function returns a room string.
 This scopes the event to a specific room (e.g. `user:{userId}`).

 - `serverOptions`: Customize the WebSocket server: